-Services that are covered for you What you must pay when you get these services prognosis.
+What you must pay when you get these services Services that are covered for you prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-Immunizations There is no coinsurance, copayment, or deductible for Covered Medicare Part B services include: the pneumonia, influenza, Pneumonia vaccine Hepatitis B, and COVID-19 vaccines.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-Please see our Drug List for more information on costs for Part D vaccines.
+There is no coinsurance, Immunizations copayment, or deductible for Covered Medicare Part B services include: the pneumonia, flu/influenza, Hepatitis B, and COVID-19 Pneumonia vaccines vaccines. • Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary • Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines • Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover most other adult vaccines under our Part D prescription drug benefit.
+Refer to Chapter 6, Section 8 for additional information.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-Inpatient hospital care Inpatient hospital Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally \$225 per day for days 1 through 7 admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
+Inpatient hospital care Inpatient hospital Includes inpatient acute, inpatient rehabilitation, long-term \$225 per day for days 1 care hospitals and other types of inpatient hospital services. through 7